HaoYang670/rucat/README.md

 ## TODO
-mock rucat engine for testing / embedded rucat engine ? rucat engine update engine state in database profile rucat server
+mock rucat engine for testing / embedded rucat engine ? rucat engine update engine state in database
+Add connect engine function to connect to the engine that is not created by rucat. (by spark-connect-rs for instance) move database.rs to rucat_common create rucat_engine with config file? profile rucat server
 3 mode for rucat server:
-  embedded mode: use in memory db, can only create engine in the same process (embedded) local mode: use local mode db, can create enines embeddly or locally remote mode: use remote db, can create engines embedded, locally or remotely.
+  embedded mode: use in memory db, can only create engine in the same process (embedded) local mode: use local mode db, can create engines embedded or locally remote mode: use remote db, can create engines embedded, locally or remotely.